 Read reviews from past Contiki travelers.

-Now I would first of all recommend rocking up to the night before get together, as it gives yourself the chance to meet the tour manager as well as the other people you will be travelling with for the next month.
 I would also HIGHLY RECOMMEND staying in the hotel where you will be meeting the next day.
-Although it can be pricey (especially if you are starting in New York) it is well worth it and you don't have to stress over catching a cab in time.
+Although it can be pricey it is well worth it and you don't have to stress over catching a cab in time.

 Now as to the ME Time optionals, here is what I recommend and what I don't etc.:

 - Air Safaris: wasn't available due to weather.
 But apparently it was really worth it!!